 And after all that, "people are outside the room sweating, so they get showered off, and then they're wrapped up in towels for about 10 minutes," Degener says.
 It's usually around 90 minutes, and you'll leave feeling your skin is drenched in sweat.
 How Long to Sauna.
 If you're planning to go to one of Seoul's most popular sauna spots, the 711 Club in Samseongdong, Degener says it's generally an hour to an hour and a half.

 Who should avoid sauna

-Despite the awesomeness of sauna, there are some contradictions for its use.
+Despite the awesomeness of the sauna, there are some contradictions to its use.

 - Acute heart problems – such as unstable angina pectoris, recent myocardial infarction, severe orthostatic hypotension, and severe aortic stenosis.

-Quoting the article from American Journal of Forensic Medicine & Pathology:“A total of 77 deaths occurred in saunas in Sweden during an 11-year period (1992-2003).
+Quoting the article from the American Journal of Forensic Medicine & Pathology: “A total of 77 deaths occurred in saunas in Sweden during an 11-year period (1992-2003).
 Of those deaths, 71 percent were directly related to elevated blood alcohol levels rather than cardiovascular factors.”

 - Certain skin conditions – people with atopic dermatitis can experience increased itching after sauna exposure as well as exacerbation of symptoms for cholinergic urticaria, abrasions, and oozing rashes.

-What is your favorite benefit of a sauna, share below in comments?
+What are your favorite health benefits of saunas, share them below in the comments?